nealrichardson/shiny-shell/README.md

 - Built with [Shiny](https://shiny.posit.co/py/)
 - Uses jQuery for client-side interactions
-- Subprocess execution with proper timeout handling
+- Commands are executed using Python's `subprocess` module with proper timeout handling
 - Reactive state management for terminal session and command history